themorlan/openREM/docs/upgrade_linux.rst

 0.8.1 and later.
 If you are running an older distribution, consider upgrading the operating system or migrating the service to a new host.
 This release will run on Python 3.8 or 3.9, but Python 3.10 is recommended.

-If upgrading to a new host, follow the :ref:`upgrade_linux_new_server` docs instead.
+If upgrading to a new host, follow the :doc:`upgrade_linux_new_server` docs instead.

 If a different release of Python is being used, substitute 3.10 for that version where necessary below.